wasmCloud/examples/README.md

 | --- | --- |
 | [petclinic](https://github.com/wasmcloud/examples/tree/main/petclinic) |  A WebAssembly and wasmCloud-based reimagining of the classic [Spring Boot microservices Pet Clinic](https://github.com/spring-petclinic/spring-petclinic-microservices).
 The wasmCloud Pet Clinic consists of multiple actors, and uses a relational database capability provider and an http server capability provider. |

-## ⚠️ Pre-OTP examples have moved ⚠️

-Examples compatible with the 0.18 wasmcloud host have been moved to the pre-otp folder.